- The Res ieframe.dll error can occur from various causes like a virus, or certain Windows Updates.

 - Click Reset again to confirm.

-Note: Resetting IE is always a good choice because it can solve various errors from java applets problem to webpage display and freezing.
+Note: Resetting IE is always a good choice because it can solve various errors from java applets problems to webpage display and freezing.

 6. Turn off the Windows firewall